gwilliamnnG

 2. Run Convex dev: npx convex dev

-3. Start the frontend (Bun/Next): bun run dev
+3. Start the frontend (Bun/Next): bun run dev and open the UI.

-4. Click “Seed Users” and “Seed 20 Messages”.
+4. Click “Seed Users” and “Seed 20 Messages.

-5. Set a cutoff date and click “Generate Before Message” or “Generate After Message”.
+5. Set a cutoff date and click “Generate Before Message” or “Generate After Message.

 6. Watch the Timing Analysis card and Convex logs.